steemit/devportal-tutorials-js/tutorials/12_edit_content_patching/README.md

 After the post has been broadcasted to the network, we can simply set all the fields to empty strings and show the post link to check it from a condenser instance running on the selected testnet.
 That's it!

-More information on how to use the `broadcast` operation and options surrounding the operation can be found [HERE](https://developers.steem.io/apidefinitions/#apidefinitions-broadcast-ops-comment)

 ### To Run the tutorial

 1.  clone this repo
 1.  `cd tutorials/12_edit_content_patching`
 1.  `npm i`
 1.  `npm run dev-server` or `npm run start`
-1. After a few moments, the server should be running at [http://localhost:3000/](http://localhost:3000/)
+1. After a few moments, the server should be running at http://localhost:3000/